Saving and Exporting Images In Photoshop

 Also, make sure to choose a file name different from the original.
 Otherwise, you’ll end up overwriting the original.

-If you wish to save in a different file format, click on Format and choose the file type you need.
+If you wish to save in a different format, click on Format and choose the file type you need.

 For this project, you’re creating a flyer that contains several layers.
 One for the background image, another for text, and maybe another for a banner shape.